 College of Nursing

-NAU’s School of Nursing will be elevated to a free-standing college in recognition of this critical set of academic programs and the need to enhance visibility and impact at the state and national levels.
+NAU’s College of Nursing will be elevated to a free-standing college in recognition of this critical set of academic programs and the need to enhance visibility and impact at the state and national levels.
 In addition to continued growth in program offerings throughout the state, the College of Nursing will heighten NAU’s ability to address Arizona’s nursing shortage through strengthened partnerships, improved alumni relations, expanded development opportunities, and more robust recruitment and retention of talented, mission-driven nursing faculty.

 “I am pleased to see NAU’s plan to establish health equity and advance the health professional journey in a setting of underserved populations.
 This will lead to a sustainable ecosystem that can influence innovation, create transformation, and embrace compassion in whole health.”